-Details Hand grafted and propagated at Lime Cross Nursery, Pinus Banksiana ‘Sparky’ is a medium-sized conifer to 15m tall with a slender, conical habit, or, occasionally becoming gnarled and shrubby if grown in poorer soils.
-The yellowish-green, needle-like leaves in twisted pairs are 2-4cm long.
+Hand grafted and propagated at Lime Cross Nursery Pinus Banksiana ‘Sparky’ is a medium-sized conifer with a slender conical habit.
+The yellowish-green, needle-like leaves grow in twisted pairs 2-4cm long.

 Soil Type: Normal, heavy clay, light sandy, chalk, loam.